kroener/SeqFileProcessing2D/documentation.md

 **Threshold**: A histogram of the difference is created and a grey scale difference threshold is calculated by taking the x percent of the distance between the value with the maximum counts to the maximum value with least a count of one.
 **MinThreshold**: If the Threshold is below MinThreshold, Threshold will be set to minThreshold
 **Use the ith**: Generate difference from image(n) and image(n-i)
-**Remove BG**: Shrink the blobs by eroding with an n sized square, than dilating with the same sized stancil
+**Remove BG**: Shrink the blobs by eroding with an n sized square, than dilating with the same sized stencil
 **Add FG**: Same as Remove BG, but first dilate, than erode.
 **ClusterDist**: This discards points too close together.
 Keeping only the stronger one in a radius of x
 **Display each N**: For displaying, to speed up processing, you can skip displaying frames.
 Only each n-th is shown.
 0 disables display completely.
 **Black On White**: Select whether to search dark spots on light background or light spots on dark backgrounds.
 **medianBlur1**: Apply median blur to input images before building difference image.
 **medianBlur2**: Apply median blur to the difference image.
-**gaussian kernel 1**: Apply gaussian kernel to images before creating the difference image
+**gaussian kernel 1**: Apply Gaussian kernel to images before creating the difference image
 **gaussian sigma 1**: "
-**gaussian kernel 2**: Applying gaussian kernel to the difference image
+**gaussian kernel 2**: Applying Gaussian kernel to the difference image
 **gaussian sigma 2**: "
 **Mask Threshold**: A threshold is applied to the original pictures, only pixels from 0 to threshold or (if a negative value is specified) from -threshold to 255 are selected.